 (II) to improve coordination of employment and training activities with—

-(aa) child support services, and assistance provided by State and local agencies carrying out part D of title IV of the (42 U.S.C.
+(aa) child support services, and assistance provided by State and local agencies carrying out part D of title IV of the Social Security Act (42 U.S.C.
 651 et seq.);

 (bb) cooperative extension programs carried out by the Department of Agriculture;

-(cc) programs carried out in local areas for individuals with disabilities, including programs carried out by State agencies relating to intellectual disabilities and developmental disabilities, activities carried out by Statewide Independent Living Councils established under section 705 of the (29 U.S.C.
+(cc) programs carried out in local areas for individuals with disabilities, including programs carried out by State agencies relating to intellectual disabilities and developmental disabilities, activities carried out by Statewide Independent Living Councils established under section 705 of the Rehabilitation Act of 1973 (29 U.S.C.
 796d), programs funded under part B of chapter 1 of title VII of such Act (29 U.S.C.
 796e et seq.), and activities carried out by centers for independent living, as defined in section 702 of such Act (29 U.S.C.
 796a);

 (dd) adult education and literacy activities, including those provided by public libraries;